banked/jobs/senior-full-stack-engineer.md

 We want to take your time seriously, and use as little of it as possible to make our decision.
 We will also commit to giving you constructive, meaningful feedback whether we decide to move forward together or not.

-1. An intitial phone or video call (your preference) with the Engineering Lead to outline the company and the role, and for you to share your career experience.
+1. An initial phone or video call (your preference) with the Engineering Lead to outline the company and the role, and for you to share your career experience.
 If there's a good fit to move forward, we'll continue with a technical interview.
 2. A technical interview with the Engineering Lead alongside another member of the team.
 It's a chance for you to share your technical knowledge in a little more depth.
 We'll outline a few high level technical problems and discuss possible solutions together.
 3. A technical interview with our VP Engineering, focused more on system architecture.
 4. A final stage for you to talk with our Head of People about the high level direction of the company, what you want to achieve with your career and how Banked can help you achieve it.
 At this point we should have enough information to make you an offer, should it be appropriate.